-This is the layout of the home page of the GST portal before logging in:
+This is the layout of the home page of the GST portal before a user logs in:

-First of all, the services tab contains the link for applying to new GST registration.
-A person, being supplier of goods as well as services is required to register under GST if his turnover exceeds the threshold of Rs 20 lakh (Rs 10 lakh for NE and hill states).
-In case of supplier of only goods, the limit is Rs 40 lakh subject to some conditions.
-The details of threshold limit is explained in our article on GST Registration limits.
+First of all, the services tab contains the link for applying for a new GST registration.
+A person, being a supplier of goods as well as services is required to register under GST if his turnover exceeds the threshold of Rs 20 lakh (Rs 10 lakh for NE and hill states).
+In the case of a supplier of only goods, the limit is Rs 40 lakh subject to some conditions.
+The details of the threshold limit are explained in our article on GST Registration limits.

 You can apply for the GST registration online on the GST Portal.

 The next tab found is “Payments”.
-Any GST registered taxpayer can create challan and make payment.
-There is option to track status as well.
+Any GST registered taxpayer can create a challan and make payment.
+There is an option to track status as well.

 Also, use the ‘Track Application Status’ facility for the registration and refund on the GST portal.

-The tab consists of a list of links to CBIC and other states/UT commercial tax websites.
+This tab consists of a list of links to the Central Board of Indirect Taxes and Customs (CBIC) and states/UT commercial tax websites.
 The links host CGST act and rules, SGST act and rules and all other acts and rules relevant to GST.
 Also, the latest notifications, amendments and circulars around GST can be accessed therefrom.

 The tab gives access to the metrics on the past filing trends on GSTR-1 and 3B as follows:

 The help tab on the GST portal homepage contains many how-to guides, ‘System requirements’ for various GST filings, ‘User-manuals, Videos and FAQs’ and a link redirecting users to the grievance redressal portal.
-Further, advisories on new facilities, list of errors with resolutions are available.
-List of GST Suvidha Providers (GSPs) and list of free accounting and billing softwares are latest additions to the GST portal.
-These have been made available to the user on GST portal to resolve any issue or doubt in the return filing process, GST registration, etc.
+Further, advisories on new facilities, a list of errors with resolutions are available.
+A list of GST Suvidha Providers (GSPs) and a list of free accounting and billing software are the latest additions to the GST portal.
+These have been made available to the user on the GST portal to resolve any issue or doubt in the return filing process, GST registration, etc.

 On scrolling down, you can see all the GST news like the change in due dates, GSTN system updates and change in the filing processes under this section.